aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/managing.md

 2. API_AND_CONFIG_MAP Source authenticated IAM principals from both EKS Access Entry APIs and the aws-auth configMap, prioritizing the Access Entries.
 Ideal to migrate existing aws-auth permissions to Access Entries.
 3. API Exclusively rely on EKS Access Entry APIs.This is recommended method.

-Check which method your cluster is configured with awscli.
+Check which method your cluster is configured with `awscli`.

 ```bash
 $ aws eks describe-cluster —name $EKS_CLUSTER_NAME --query 'cluster.accessConfig'